Great reasons why you need Tree Hugging in your life!

 I want to be clear on something from the outset.
-The evidence I’m presenting here is based on my experience of spending at least two hours immersed in a Forest Therapy experience (or Forest Bathing as it is also known), with Tree Hugging as a small part of it and not just giving a tree a quick hug and wandering on staring at your phone!
+The evidence I’m presenting here is based on my experience of spending at least two hours immersed in a Nature Connection experience (or Forest Bathing as it is also known), with Tree Hugging as a small part of it and not just giving a tree a quick hug and wandering on staring at your phone!

-To understand what Forest Bathing is, take a look at the What is Forest Bathing blog.
+To understand what Nature Connection and Forest Bathing are, take a look at the What is Forest Bathing blog.